Georgia police officer fatally shot; college on lockdown

 Authorities have named Minquel Lembrick as a suspect in the shooting; Lembrick was being sought Wednesday afternoon, said Diane Brown with the Sumter County Sheriff's Office.

-Georgia Southwestern State, a school that has about 3,000 students, told its campus community to shelter in place Wednesday morning because of the shooting.
+Georgia Southwestern State, a school that has about 3,000 students, told its campus community to shelter in place Wednesday because of the shooting.

-"Please secure all doors and windows (any additional actions such as shut down HVAC, turn off lights, move to unobservable part of the room, get on the floor, away from doors) and await further instructions or contact by first responders," reads a notice on the university's website.
+"Please secure all doors and windows (any additional actions such as shut down HVAC, turn off lights, move to unobservable part of the room, get on the floor, away from doors) and await further instructions or contact by first responders," read a notice on the university's website.

+The university said on Twitter just before 5 p.m. that the suspect was still at large but officers were sweeping campus buildings and people could leave after they were cleared.

 Americus is some 138 miles south of Atlanta and is near Plains, the birthplace of former President Jimmy Carter.